lizzyQ/Markdown-Previewer/README.md

 ## Synopsis

-Markdown Preview is a useful tool.
+Markdown Preview is a useful tool which coded in React.
 By typing gitHub-flavored Markdown into the left text area, the preview window will show the decoded output simultaneously.

-It's an Rect project.

 ---